 Where to stay

-Kionia Apartments, we totally loved this place!
-It's quite deserted but there's a fine restaurant on walking distance and it's absolutely quiet.
+- Kionia Apartments, we totally loved this place!
+It's quite deserted but there's a fine restaurant within walking distance and it's absolutely quiet.
 Good for a couple of days total relaxation.

-Notos Apartments, enjoy the sound of Libyan sea, waves, meltemi wind and the strong touch of sun ... and relaxing in the fresh sea breeze!
+- Notos Apartments, enjoy the sound of the Libyan sea, waves, Meltemi wind and the strong touch of the sun ... and relaxing in the fresh sea breeze!

 The reviews for the The Preveli Monastery & Beach